mz0in/coolify-docs/installation.md

 You can find the source code [here](https://github.com/coollabsio/coolify/blob/main/scripts/install.sh).

-The script will do the followings on your operating system:
+The script will do the following on your operating system:
 - Install basic commands: `curl wget git jq jc`
 - Docker Engine (24+)
 - Configures proper logging for Docker Engine.
 - Creates directory structure at `/data/coolify` for all the configuration files.
 - Creates an SSH key for Coolify to be able to manage this server from itself at `/data/coolify/ssh/keys/id.root@host.docker.internal`.
-- Install and start dockerized Coolify.
+- Install dockerized Coolify.

 ## Manually Installation
 If you want to manually install Coolify on a system where Docker Engine available, follow the steps below.